 While the street has started to downgrade its expectations for 2019, I think they are still too high.
+And when expectations are too high, that means Mohawk stock is probably too high.
 And to explain that, we’ll do a quick history lesson.

 Below is MHK’s EBITDA margins by year… the gray and light blue lines represent long-term averages for margins.
 However, I exclude ’08 & ’09 from these as these were obviously times of extremely diminished demand and not an accurate depiction, in my view, of normalized margins.
 Over the long-term, EBITDA margins averaged around 14.5%.
 However, we can see in 2015-2017, margins stepped up materially.
 Excluding these years, EBITDA margins were around 13.5%.